gldeng/universe/formal_theory/formal_theory_mind_brain_en.md

 $$|Ψ_M\rangle = \sum_i \alpha_i |m_i\rangle, \quad \sum_i |\alpha_i|^2 = 1$$

-where $|m_i\rangle$ are mind basis states, representing basic experiences, qualia, or thought units.
+where $`|m_i\rangle`$ are mind basis states, representing basic experiences, qualia, or thought units.
 The information density of the mind layer is much higher than that of the brain layer:

 $$I(Ψ_M) \gg I(Φ_B)$$